HST 202 Module #12

 QUESTIONS

-#12 Perception Is More Important Than Reality
+#12 Perception is Reality

 STATE OF THE UNION